zizo-ro/Docker/_en/M-02/Sharing-or-shipping-images.md

 ```
 docker login -u fredysa -p <my secret password>
 ```
+if you are logedin in Docker desktop you can use just Docker Login

 After a successful login, I can then push the image, like this:
 ```
 docker image push fredysa/alpine:1.0